apls777/kaggle-uw-neural-data-challenge/README.md

 For hyperparameter tuning I tried to use the [Tune](https://ray.readthedocs.io/en/latest/tune.html) framework.

 To tune a model you should have 2 configuration files in some folder:
-1. A model's configuration file that will be tuned: `config.yaml`.
+1. A model configuration file that will be tuned: `config.yaml`.
-2. Configuration file with possible "mutations": `mutations.yaml`.
+2. A configuration file with possible "mutations": `mutations.yaml`.

 ### Mutations Configuration File